-Welcome to Bean Counter's free online Bookkeeping and Accounting Tutorials, Courses, Quizzes, Lectures and Guides.
-Free online accounting and bookkeeping help and guidance is on the way, and no you don't have to be a rocket scientist to learn bookkeeping!
+Welcome to Bean Counter's free online Bookkeeping and Accounting Training including Tutorials, Courses, Quizzes, Lectures and Guides.
+Free online accounting and bookkeeping training and help and guidance is on the way, and no you don't have to be a rocket scientist to learn bookkeeping!
 Although my free interactive online bookkeeping and accounting tutorials and courses are slanted to the United States, bookkeeping and accounting are basically the same regardless of where you are located.
 We just have different currencies, the dollar, pound, yen, and so forth.
 So, individuals from other countries can also benefit and be helped by my free online accounting lessons.
 Just mentally substitute your currency symbol anywhere that I've used the US Dollar Sign ($).

 What's This Site About ?